NovaForgeCtrl/LUMS/install.md

 Possible future improvements include:

-* Explicit APT and dpkg lock checks
+* explicit APT and dpkg lock checks
-* Detection of active package manager processes
+* detection of active package manager processes
-* Deferral when the package manager is busy
+* deferral when the package manager is busy
-* Stronger execution coordination
+* stronger execution coordination
-* Better recovery handling
+* better recovery handling
-* Clear user-facing status messages
+* clear user-facing status messages
-* Additional audit events
+* additional audit events

 Update execution must continue to be tested in a controlled laboratory environment until stronger coordination is implemented and validated.